 You'll never truly know what you're capable of unless you step outside your routine and explore new perspectives.

-14. "I know how tough engineering school can really be, but it's worth it." - Brian Krzanich
+"I know how tough engineering school can really be, but it's worth it."

 Life isn't always fun and games when you're a student.
 There's a lot of pressure to succeed, and you might find yourself questioning your abilities and whether or not this is the path for you.
 Just remember that you're not alone.

-Someone who can empathize with the struggles of student life is Intel CEO, Brian Krzanich.
+Someone who can empathize with the struggles of student life is the former Intel CEO, Brian Krzanich, who is currently CEO of CDK Global.
 Krzanich acknowledges that, difficult as it can be, every second is worth it.
 Make the most of your experience, and give it your all.

-15. "Do you feel good in your role?
-If yes, that's the perfect time for you to experiment with something new, to get out of your comfort zone." - Pierre Nanterme
+"Do you feel good in your role?
+If yes, that's the perfect time for you to experiment with something new, to get out of your comfort zone."

 Another cliché that holds a grain of truth is that you should do something that frightens you every day.
-Comfort is the enemy of success and innovation, according to Accenture CEO Pierre Nanterme.
+Comfort is the enemy of success and innovation, according to former Accenture CEO Pierre Nanterme, who died in 2019.

 It's always worthwhile to try something new.
 Even if it fails, you'll learn more about yourself and your own creative process than if you hadn't tried at all.

-16. "It's very difficult to design something for someone if you have no empathy." - Stewart Butterfield
+"It's very difficult to design something for someone if you have no empathy."

 It's always important to remember that the best technologies were created to serve people.
-That's why understanding people and their needs is key to being a success in tech.
-Stewart Butterfield, CEO of Slack, stands by this.
+That's why understanding people and their needs is key to being successful in tech.
+Stewart Butterfield, the co-founder of Flikr and Slack, stands by this.

 Never lose sight of the humans behind the machines, whether they're your workers or your target market.
 Measure your success on how well you can interpret and cater to human needs.

-17. "Coding is like writing, and we live in a time of the new industrial revolution.
-What's happened is that maybe everybody knows how to use computers, like they know how to read, but they don't know how to write." - Susan Wojcicki
+"Coding is like writing, and we live in a time of the new industrial revolution.
+What's happened is that maybe everybody knows how to use computers, like they know how to read, but they don't know how to write."